Ginter House

-Ginter House is the historic 1892 former residence of Lewis Ginter.
-It is owned by Virginia Commonwealth University (VCU) and is home to the provost's office.
+Ginter House is the historic former residence of Lewis Ginter in Richmond, Virginia.
+Built in 1892, it is owned by Virginia Commonwealth University (VCU) and is home to the provost's office.
 It was used as Richmond's first public library from 1925 until 1930, was used as part of a school, and was the main administrative building on the Monroe Park, Virginia campus of VCU for more than 40 years.
+In September 2020, the University’s Board of Visitors voted to de-commemorate several buildings on campus named for members of the Confederacy including the Lewis Ginter house.

+The house is now simply known as the "Office of the Provost".

 History

 The home was built from 1888 to 1892 for Ginter, a cigarette magnate and philanthropist who developed an area of Richmond's north side and built the Jefferson Hotel.
 Harvey L. Page and William Winthrop Kent were brought in from Washington, D.C. to design the home.
 It is three and one half stories high and includes a polygonal three-story tower.
 It uses brownstone at its base, pecked brownstone on the first floor, patterned brick, and stone panels.
 The roof employed Spanish tile.

 The home has a mahogany library and ironwork done by G. Krug and Sons.
 Ginter never married and lived in the home with John Pope, his younger business associate and long-time friend, and Ginter's niece Grace Arents.
 When Ginter died on October 2, 1897, the home and his fortune were left to Arents (1848-1926).